stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 its own zone the simplest solution is for the parent to publish the address where it prefers to have notifications sent.
-To be slightly more general than just using an address record we propose to use SRV records, as they are well suited to this.
+To be slightly more general than just using an address record we propose to use SRV records, which also allows specifying a port number of the listener.

 In the zone `parent.`:

     _cds-notifications.parent.
-IN SRV n m  53 scanner.parent.
+IN SRV n m  59 scanner.parent.
     _csync-notifications.parent.
-IN SRV n m  53 scanner.parent.
+IN SRV n m  59 scanner.parent.

 ## How to Interpret CDS and CSYNC Notifications